 Chemical Properties of Wilkinson Catalyst

-The chemical properties shown by the Wilkinson catalyst is the result of the electronic configuration and the shape attained by the catalyst.
+The chemical properties shown by the Wilkinson catalyst are the result of the electronic configuration and the shape attained by the catalyst.

-The hybridisation of Wilkinson catalyst is dsp2 and its shape is a square planner.
+The hybridisation of the Wilkinson catalyst is dsp2 and its shape is a square planner.

 Wilkinson catalyst RhCl(PP3)3 reacts with the carbon monoxide and forms bis (triphenylphosphine) rhodium carbonyl chloride RhCl(CO)(PPh3)2 as a product.
 This formed product compound can also be formed by the reaction with the aldehydes.